craigh/Tag/README.markdown

 Tag has a plugin interface to allow other modules to define how their links are presented on the tag page.

+Tag provides special link decoding for use in shorturls.

 Tag provides a TagCloud block and ContentType plugin